pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/ecs.md

 can access our services over the Internet at a stable address, spread evenly across two instances.
 Any of the ELB options described in the [Pulumi Crosswalk for ELB documentation]({{< relref "elb" >}}) can be used with our ECS service.

-Behind the scenes, our program also creates an ECS cluster in the default VPC to run the compute.
+Behind the scenes, our program creates the ECS cluster in the default VPC to run the compute.
 This is something [we can configure](#creating-an-ecs-cluster-in-a-vpc) if we want to use a different VPC.

 Because we've used [`Fargate`](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html), we don't